 Tired all day?
 Sleep apnea can affect every aspect of daily life, from your health to your happiness.
 Get help from our sleep and snoring experts, so you can start sleeping well and waking up refreshed.

 What Is Sleep Apnea?

 Sleep apnea is a disorder that results from blocked airways causing a lack of oxygen during sleep.
 When the brain isn’t getting enough oxygen, it sends a signal to wake up so it can regulate breathing once again.
 In severe cases, these episodes can occur more than seven times an hour and last up to 10 seconds each.
 This vicious cycle continues all night, with sleep apnea patients experiencing anywhere from 30 to 300 events per evening.
 The episodes also reduce blood oxygen levels, causing the heart to pump harder.

 Sleep Apnea Symptoms

-- Falling asleep at the wheel
+- Falling asleep throughout the day

 - Morning headaches

 - Snoring or loud breathing

 - Waking up with a dry mouth or sore throat